At a Glance

 3. Egg donation

-If you must also pay for egg donation, you’ll likely need to pay an egg donor fee which can cost up to $7,000 or more.
+If you must also pay for egg donation, you will likely need to pay an egg donor fee which can cost up to $7,000 or more.
 Additionally, you may need to pay storage fees until the eggs are used.

 4. Surrogate insurance and compensation